DoD awards $531.8M for Stryker vehicle upgrades, raising questions on competition and value

 Warning Flags

-- Reliance on a single supplier for critical upgrades.
+• Reliance on a single supplier for critical vehicle upgrades poses a supply chain risk.

 Positive Signals